intel-unesp-mcp/KNL-Short-Course/README.md

 numactl -H
 ```

-## map an application to MCDRAM or DRAM
+## Map an Application to MCDRAM or DRAM

 Map to DRAM: